johnny-co/home-assistant-konnected-tutorial/README.md

 * `delay_time` is the time you have to disarm the alarm once you come back in the house and trip a sensor, before the alarm triggers
 * `trigger_time` is how long your siren will sound (or equivalent trigger action will last) once the alarm triggers

+* disarmed specific trigger_time: 0 disables the alarm when disarmed
+* armed_home/arming_time and delay_time both 0 since you are home and no need to delay arming

 Contrary to most examples you find on the internet, I chose *not* to set up an arming/disarming code.
 Consider requiring a code if you have wall-mounted tablets in the house, to prevent burglars from disarming the system with a simple tap.
 Otherwise, rather focus on fortifying security at the app/website login point, e.g., enabling encryption (https).